Australia travel tips for 2023: 30 things to know

 3. Everything is spaced really far apart

 Australia is massive.
 As in, unfathomably big.

-Or to put it another way, size of Europe big.
+Or to put it another way, the size of Europe.
 Yeah.
 That big.

 When you consider our population compared to countries of a similar size (around 24 million at the time of writing, in contrast with the USA, which is 327 million or China, which is around 1.3 billion), you’ll realise that there’s going to be a lot of nothing in this country.

-I’ve heard reports of people planning a trip to Australia, looking at a map and guessing they’d need about two weeks to travel around the country.
+I’ve heard reports of people planning a trip to Australia, looking at a map and guessing they’d need about two weeks to travel around.

 No. This is incorrect.
 You could maybe drive from Newcastle to Melbourne in that time, if you wanted to do it properly, but you wouldn’t see much in two weeks.